 Kick the Dog: His "orphan boy" line (referring to Arnold) in "Parent's Day".
 It's so mean it would be a Moral Event Horizon if he'd said it directly to Arnold (as it stands, he was talking to Helga and was just characteristically loud and uncaring about anyone else overhearing).

-Wouldn't Hurt a Child: He maybe a Jerkass like his daughter and use verbal abuse, but Bob draws the line when it comes to physically harming a child.
-In the Halloween episode, he almost had Helga killed until he learns that "alien invasion" was just her in costume for theme.
+Wouldn't Hurt a Child: He may be a Jerkass like his daughter and use verbal abuse, but Bob draws the line when it comes to physically harming a child.
+In the Halloween episode he almost had Helga killed when he thought she was an alien, until he learns that "alien invasion" was just her in costume for a theme - at which point he was very distraught.

 Alcoholic Parent: While they couldn't state it outright (since Hey Arnold is still a kids' show, despite the myriad of "adult jokes"), Miriam is obviously a heavy drinker, with the show using smoothies as a metaphor for booze.
 If you look closely when she grabs some ingredients for her "smoothies", she grabs a bottle of Tabasco sauce and if "The Pataki's" was made, it is informed she would be attending AA.